Rifaditya/Lazy-Gold-Progression/README.md

 The mod implements a smooth progression curve:

 ```
-Wood → Stone → Gold → Iron → Diamond → Netherite
+Wood → Stone → Iron → Gold → Diamond → Netherite
 ```

-Gold now sits comfortably between Stone and Iron, making early-game progression feel more rewarding and giving players a reason to mine and use that gold ore they find.
+Gold now sits comfortably between Iron and Diamond, making mid-game progression feel more rewarding and giving players a reason to invest in gold equipment.

 ### 🎯 Key Benefits